 The following is an exclusive excerpt from the new book NOLS Canoeing, by NOLS senior faculty member and program supervisor Zand Martin.
 The book is billed as “The perfect guide for those getting started and those who want to build on their skills.”
 It covers “basic strokes and maneuvers, lines, drills, rigging, loading and unloading, and carrying and transporting,” and includes hundreds of full-color photos and illustrations with sections on: Expedition planning; choosing and outfitting your canoe; water science; safety; navigation; environmental ethics.
 Zand Martin is a C&K contributor who paddled across North America in 2010, Europe in 2011, and Mongolia, Siberia and the Russian Far East this summer.
-Read Martin’s tips for crowdfunding your next expedition in the current, March issue of Canoe & Kayak, available on newsstands now.
+Read Martin’s tips for crowdfunding your next expedition.
 Click HERE to order the book.

 The need for a canoe rigging system and what type you should use depend on where you intend to use your canoe; a focused river canoe used on a route with continuous whitewater needs a reliable and secure rigging system, but a focused flatwater canoe used on a calm lake route might not.
 Generally speaking, in moving water all gear should be secured so that in the event of a capsize, the safety boat or swimming paddlers need only rescue one thing rather than several.
 If the packs are waterproof, the tied-in gear will also serve as flotation as it displaces water in the swamped canoe.